-Any time you sign a contract, you need to be aware of what kind of agreement you’re entering.
+Any time you sign a landscape management contract, you need to be aware of what kind of agreement you’re entering.
 Sure, you could blindly autograph any document that is shoved in your face, but you may end up with a lifetime supply of knives from an infomercial and only one kidney.

-While it’s highly unlikely that anything so dastardly would happen when signing a commercial landscaping management contract, it’s important to remember that this is Florida, and anything can happen.
+While it’s highly unlikely that anything so dastardly would happen when signing a commercial landscape management contract, it’s important to remember that this is Florida, and anything can happen.
 As such, you need to ask the right questions before signing.